A CDS Option Miscellany: Index options

-We want to explicitly model the option as one on the difference between two PV's $X$ and $Y$ say, i.e.\ the default-PV of the underlying swap and the PV of the coupon leg that would be exercised into at the prescribed strike, change numeraire to $Y$ and then use Black-76.
-Note that in the context of the single names we avoided this approach for the part-upfront options, because of inconsistency with the all-running case: with the index options there is only one product to model, so we can deal with that as the \emph{de facto} standard.
+The basic idea is to regard the PV of the protection leg, which is the main source of uncertainty, as lognormal.
+Roughly, this corresponds to a `lognormal spread model', but modelling the PV rather than the spread\footnote{Note that in the context of the single names we avoided this approach for the part-upfront options, because of inconsistency with the all-running case: with the index options there is only one product to model, so we can deal with that as the \emph{de facto} standard.} .
+In fact, it is identical in principle to lognormal interest-rate swaption pricing.
+In more detail, we are going to write $X$ for the PV of the protection leg of the underlying swap and $Y$ for the PV of the coupon leg at the prescribed strike, and then the option is to swap $X$ for $Y$, which is done using Black--Scholes--Margrabe, where the volatility in question is that of $X/Y$.

-\notthis{ Three methods of calibration: \begin{itemize} \item From market.
-In this case one simply adjusts the pricing volatility so as to match the price. \item From historics.
-This provides a guide to the `volatility trade' of buying or selling index protection, delta-hedged. \item It is easier to work with PV dynamics.
-For a start, writing down spread dynamics is awkward when defaults occur, as the on-the-run index spread will jump. \end{itemize} }

-However, we can only use this construction if $X$ and $Y$ are positive a.s.
+Incidentally, a fundamental misapprehension about BSM, which can cause much confusion, is the notion that $X,Y$ need to be jointly lognormal: in fact, it is only their ratio that has to be lognormal, though we need to be careful over the numeraire\footnote{Specifically either that of $X_t$ or $Y_t$, the two being equivalent conditions.
+The usual derivation, and indeed Margrabe's \cite{Margrabe78}, or \cite{Bjork98}, Example~19.9, pp.284--5, is done via Black--Scholes assuming $X_t,Y_t$ to be geometric Brownian motions.
+This is a rather roundabout approach: a more general development is to write down the dynamics of $X_t/Y_t$ directly.
+To see how this is done, refer to \cite{Martin23a}.}.
+We do, however, need both to be positive.
 Therefore we have to be a little careful in grouping the terms, and the following construction achieves this in an intuitive way: